Our 7 Favorite Offbeat Wedding Destinations

 7. Fogo Island Inn, Canada

 No list is complete without an entry from Canada!
 This modern inn is located in Newfoundland & Labrador.
 Seated above a rocky shore, every room has an ocean view!
-The urban architecture contrasts with the rural fishing village surroundings.
+The urban architecture contrasts with its rural fishing village surroundings.
 With “a library, art gallery, cinema, and sauna” on site, guests and honeymooners alike won’t have trouble finding things to do.

 And for their wedding package?
 How can you turn down this offer: “An evening of stargazing and gentle ocean breezes on the Inn’s fourth floor rooftop terrace”?